 SWB Volunteer Code of Conduct

-- Be respectful of the clients and of other SWB volunteers who you work with on projects, both in action and communication, and be comfortable working on collaborations or in groups with other SWB volunteers.
+- Be respectful of the clients and of other SWB volunteers who you work with on projects and be comfortable working on collaborations or in groups with other SWB volunteers.

 - Ensure that SWB projects that you participate in are completed in a timely manner.
-If there are issues with timely project completion, make sure to communicate with the client and any other SWB volunteers who are involved in the project, or contact the SWB Business Consultant if necessary.
+Make sure communications with the client, the PCM, and any other volunteers are handled promptly.

 - Report honestly on the quality of the data and results to the clients.

 - Make sure to maintain an impartial and neutral approach to a project at all times.
 Do not volunteer to work on a project if you hold a fixed opinion on what the results should show.

 - Treat everyone with dignity and respect.
 You should act in an appropriate manner at all times including acting honestly and ethically while volunteering for SWB.